NativeScript/docs-v7/getting-started.md

 tns run android --emulator
 ```

-> **Warnings**:
+> **WARNING**:
-* 1) You must have at least one Android AVD (Android Virtual Device) configured for this command to work.
+> * You must have at least one Android AVD (Android Virtual Device) configured for this command to work.
 If you get an error, try [setting up an AVD](https://www.genymotion.com/#!/) and then run the command again.
-* 2) If you're using Genymotion, launch your Genymotion virtual device, and then run `tns run android` *without* the `--emulator` flag.
-The flag is unnecessary because the Android command-line tools see Genymotion virtual devices as physical devices, not emulators.
+> * If you're using Genymotion, launch your Genymotion virtual device, and then run `tns run android --emulator --geny`.

 If all went well, you should see your app running in an Android emulator: